hl7au/au-fhir-erequesting/input/pagecontent/index.md

 {% include dependency-table.xhtml %}

-### AU eRequesting Actors

-The following actors are part of AU eRequesting:

-**AU eRequesting Placer**

-A system that is responsible for initiating and creating diagnostic service requests.
-This system connects to enable requesters to provide the necessary information to create a request, ensuring that required data is accurately collected and provided to service providers with sufficient information for them to fulfil the request.

-**AU eRequesting Filler**

-A system that is responsible for finding and retrieving diagnostic service requests so that service providers can fulfil them.
-It ensures that service providers have the necessary information to fulfil the requests and manages the requests through the fulfilment process.

-**AU eRequesting Patient**

-A system that allows patients or their representatives to view diagnostic requests and fulfilment of diagnostic requests.

-**AU eRequesting Server**

-A system that accepts diagnostic service requests and makes diagnostic service requests accessible.

 ### AU eRequesting FHIR RESTful interactions

-The RESTful interaction requirements for AU eRequesting actors, such as read and search operations, are outlined in the AU eRequesting [CapabilityStatements](capability-statements.html).
+The RESTful interaction requirements for AU eRequesting actors, such as read and search operations, are outlined in the AU eRequesting CapabilityStatements.
+AU eRequesting Actors and their respective CapabilityStatements are defined in [Actors and Capabilities](capability-statements.html).

 The diagram below illustrates the interactions between the various actors: